Certified Translation

 Sometimes, the body requesting the translation requires the legalization of the translator's signature.

-This formality is carried out in town hall, with a notary public or at the Chamber of Commerce.
-It makes it possible to check the identity of the translation’s signatory as a sworn translator (traducteur assermenté).
-The official or notary public affixes a seal indicating that the identity of the signatory has been verified and that the translator's signature is correct.
+This formality is carried out with a notary public.
+It makes it possible to verify the identity of the translation's signatory.
+The notary public affixes a seal indicating that the identity of the signatory has been verified and that the translator's signature is authentic.

 Apostille